 This fact sheet will focus on fractures of the carpal bones of the wrist.
 Wrist fractures of the radius, often called Colles fracture, can be found on a separate sheet.

 A wrist fracture is caused by trauma to the bones in the wrist.
 Trauma may be caused by:

-Factors that increase your chance of a wrist fracture include:
+Factors that increase the chance of a wrist fracture include:

 A wrist fracture may cause:

 Your doctor will ask about your symptoms, physical activity, and how the injury occurred.
 The injured area will be examined.